-4.1 The Usage and Availability of Policy Supports: Survey Evidence
+4.1 The usage and availability of policy supports: Survey evidence

 A crucial economic and societal policy aim was to minimise the labour market fallout and attempt to keep employees and businesses connected through any disruption.
-To address these aims, one of the earliest policy initiatives at the enterprise level was the introduction of a Temporary Wage Subsidy Scheme (TWSS) which provided those employers who had faced a fall in turnover of greater than 25 per cent with a payment to offset their wage cost if they agreed to keep the employee.
-The payment was initially set as 70 per cent of pre-pandemic wage levels per employee up to a maximum of €410 per person.
-This was changed on 4 May 2020 to have a more graduated payment structure.
-11 The TWSS continued to operate up until 30 August 2020 when it was replaced by the Employment Wage Subsidy Scheme (EWSS), which attempted to put the policy on a more long-term basis.
-In terms of the efficacy of this policy measure, our data in Table 10 shows that on average 35 per cent of SME costs were from wages.
-Therefore providing support to cover wage costs not only helps to maintain links between employees and employers but it also addresses one of the key cost items of a firm's operational activities.
+To address these aims, one of the earliest policy initiatives at the enterprise level was the introduction of a Temporary Wage Subsidy Scheme (TWSS) which provided those employers, who had faced a fall in turnover of greater than 25 per cent, with a payment to offset their wage cost if they agreed to keep the employee.
+The payment was initially set as 70 per cent of pre-pandemic wage levels per employee up to a maximum of $\in 410$ per person.
+This was changed on 4th of May 2020 to have a more graduated payment structure.11 The TWSS continued to operate up until the 30th of August 2020 when it was replaced by the Employment Wage Subsidy Scheme (EWSS), which attempted to put the policy on a more longer term basis.
+In terms of the efficacy of this policy measure, our data in table 10 shows that on average 35 per cent of SMEs costs were from wages.
+Therefore providing support to cover wage costs not only helps to maintain links between employees and employers but it also addresses one of the key cost items of a firms operational activities.
 The use of wage cost support/wage subsidies was very prevalent internationally (Cirera et al., 2020).